AKXAT/hashnode-blogs/ckkguzjx8005n6js17c1xaaz5.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1611816373065/xb_NF9s1P.png)

-**The steps to do this is :**
+**The steps to do this is:**
-- Copy the minimum value from the right sub tree , hence all the values which are right will remain greater and then
+- Copy the minimum value from the right subtree, hence all the values which are right will remain greater and then

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1611816212271/PtWoy8bFx.png)
-- Delete the duplicate from the right sub tree
+- Delete the duplicate from the right subtree

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1611816234818/gF6qTkkLE.png)

-**Alternate approach :**
+**Alternate approach:**

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1611816571441/PoZWJDLuq.png)
 - You can also look into left Sub Tree and find the maximum from there.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1611816618201/m8QfjNHXB.png)
-- copy that maximum value and then we can delete the copy , as we did below , we replaced 20 with the maximum value in the left sub tree which is 19 and then deleted the copy of 19.
+- copy that maximum value and then we can delete the copy, as we did below, we replaced 20 with the maximum value in the left subtree which is 19 and then deleted the copy of 19.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1611816790368/TbmgNpwfL.png)